HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-remediation.md

 <div class="bg-info" markdown="1">
 **This page is under development.**

-The diagram below is part of active discussion notes for STU2 development.

-- HCC 22: morbid obesity
-- HCC 88: Coronary Artery Disease (CAD) with angina
-- RxHCC 188: Coronary Artery Disease

-{% include img-portrait.html img="remediate.png" caption = "" %}

 </div>

+### Introduction

+This section details the workflow, operation and profiles involved in the coding gap remediation.

+{% include img-portrait.html img="three-stages-remediation.png" caption = "Figure 2-: " %}

+### Actors